spike1292/rxjs-typescript-training/readme.md

 Open to [http://localhost:1234](http://localhost:1234) to see your hot reloaded project.

-## 00 - Project Structure
+## 00 - Assignment

+Start the project, see [Setup](#setup), and have a look at the starting situation in the [browser](http://localhost:1234).

 In the `src` directory there is an `index.ts` and a `count.ts` file.
-The `counter.ts` file countains a class you will use to implement the counter.
+The `counter.ts` file countains a class you will use to implement the counter view.
 The `index.ts` file contains the starting situation, you will expand this file to implement the counter.

+> Every step in the project has an accompanying file in which the implementation is done up untill that point.
+If you get stuck or need idea's you can always take a look at those files.

-Start the project and have a look at the starting situation in the browser.
-The goal of this project is to implement all of the following functionality.
+The goal of this project is to implement all of the following functionality:

-- Pressing start will make the counter start counting up
+- Pressing _start_ will make the counter start counting up
-- Pressing pause will pause the counter
+- Pressing _pause_ will pause the counter
-- Set to will set the counter to the given value
+- _Set to_ will set the counter to the given value
-- Reset will reset the counter to it's initial state
+- _Reset_ will reset the counter to it's initial state
-- Count up will cause the counter to count up
+- _Count up_ will cause the counter to count up
-- Count down will cause the counter to count down
+- _Count down_ will cause the counter to count down
 - Changing the tickspeed will change the interval of the timer
 - Changing the count diff will change how much the counter changes each tick